BluedreamV1B3/LSTM-and-WaveNet-for-Music-Generation/README.md

 2. TensorFlow Proficiency:

-Strengthen our proficiency with TensorFlow, a widely used deep learning framework.
+Strengthen my proficiency with TensorFlow, a widely used deep learning framework.
 Building a sequential model in TensorFlow, such as the LSTM network, enables me to enhance our expertise in implementing neural networks for specific tasks.

 3. Chorale Generation with WaveNet: